- Is everything organically grown?

 3. What if I cannot come on my regular pick-up day?

 Harvesting takes place according to the number of members expected on a given day.
 If you cannot come, send a friend or relative and make sure they know about pick-up time and procedures.
-However, if this isn’t possible, we have a way to make sure that you don’t miss out on your share–a Make-Up, or Deferred Share (see below).
-If you are going to miss a pickup date, email the farm ahead of time (at least 2 days if possible) to defer your missed pickup.
+However, you may also defer one share per season (see below).
+If you know you are going to miss a pickup date, email the farm ahead of time (at least 2 days if possible) to defer your missed pickup.
 This will allow you to pick up a share at the end of the main CSA season.
 If you forget and do miss a week, your share will not be wasted—it will be donated to a family in need, a lucky neighbor, or a local shelter.

 4. What is the Make-Up share or Deferred Share?

-- Weekly Share (WS) – $820.
-8–12 units, picked up weekly, 22 share distributions per season.
-We have designed the weekly share to feed two adults with two young children, or two adults who really like their fruits and vegetables.
+- Large Weekly Share (L) – $839.96.
+8–10 units, picked up weekly, 22 share distributions per season.
+We have designed the weekly share to feed two adults with two young children or two adults who really like their fruits and vegetables.

-- Bi-Weekly Share (BWS) – $420.
-8–12 units, picked up every other week,11 share distributions per season.
+- Medium Weekly Share (M) – $577.50.
+6–7 units, picked up every week, 22 share distributions per season.
 We have designed this share option for two adults who consume a moderate amount of fruits and vegetables or two adults and two children who want to enjoy fresh local produce but only cook a few nights a week.
-This share is the same size as the weekly share, but picked up every other week.
-Because our produce is so fresh, most of what you bring home will last for two weeks as long as it is properly stored.

-- Mini Share (MS) – $325.
-4–5 units, picked up weekly , 22 share distributions per season.
+- Small Share (S) – $367.50.
+4 units, picked up weekly, 22 share distributions per season.
 This share is designed for a single person, a couple that doesn’t cook very frequently, or a family who wants to get their feet wet in the world of CSA.
-This option is available for pickup on a weekly basis only.

 Here is a typical example of what might be included in a week’s share during different times of the season: